Skip to main content

 Step 5 - Image 2

-Use your fingers to slide the touchpad toward the bottom edge of the laptop and disconnect it.
+Use your fingers to slide the Touchpad Module toward the bottom edge of the laptop and disconnect it.

 If you're having trouble, check if the Input Module latches are properly unlocked.